Annual Show

 The show starts at 2pm and teas and refreshments are available all afternoon.
 Prize giving and raffle draw is from 4pm, after that you can collect your exhibits.

-Show classes by section - please refer to the show schedule for full details of each class, notes and show rules
+- Please refer to the show schedule for full details of each class, notes and show rules

 1 Three potatoes (one named variety)